As we approach the end of the year, your business or organization is going to want an engaged email list to send focused promotions and campaigns to.

 Bonus: Expand your contact capturing with integrations that seamlessly work with your Constant Contact account:

-- Neat is another way can scan business cards and automatically add these people to your email list.
+- Neat allows you to scan business cards and automatically add these people to your email list.

 - Gazella offers a way to make email sign-ups required if someone wants to use your guest wifi.